HiddenMonk/Unity3DCustomCharacterControllerCapsuleCollisionDetection/README.md

 ###--Performance--

 Performance compared to physX is pretty bad.
-The primitive colliders are fine, but its the mesh colliders that have issues... kinda.
+Primitive colliders are fine, its the mesh colliders that have issues... kinda.
 It can be bad depending on how many triangles you are colliding with.
 For example, I have a 15,000 triangle mesh that I can get just fine performance so long as that mesh is scaled large enough that I am only colliding with 5 or so triangles or whatever.
 However, if it was a small object and I was touching half of those triangles, I would need to do calculations on all those triangles.
 This, at least in my case, should not be an issue.

 ###--Uniform Scale--